IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Periyar" target="_blank">Periyar</a>

+>“Victory attained by violence is tantamount to a defeat, for it is momentary.”

+>“Truth alone will endure, all the rest will be swept away before the tide of time.
+I must continue to bear testimony to truth even if I am forsaken by all.
+Mine may today be a voice in the wilderness, but it will be heard when all other voices are silenced, if it is the voice of Truth.”

+>“The English have taught us that we were not one nation before and that it will require centuries before we become one nation.
+This is without foundation.
+We were one nation before they came to India.
+One thought inspired us.
+Our mode of life was the same.
+It was because we were one nation that they were able to establish one kingdom.
+Subsequently they divided us.”

+>“The weak can never forgive.
+Forgiveness is the attribute of the strong.”

+>“The ideally non-violent state will be an ordered anarchy.
+That State is the best governed which is governed the least.”

+>“Religions are different roads converging to the same point.
+What does it matter that we take different road, so long as we reach the same goal.
+Wherein is the cause for quarrelling?”

+>“I would tell the Hindus to face death cheerfully if the Muslims are out to kill them.
+I would be a real sinner if after being stabbed I wished in my last moment that my son should seek revenge.
+I must die without rancour. … You may turn round and ask whether all Hindus and all Sikhs should die.
+Yes, I would say.
+Such martyrdom will not be in vain.”

 >“I saw that the writers on vegetarianism had examined the question very minutely, attacking it in its religious, scientific, practical and medical aspects.
 Ethically they had arrived at the conclusion that man's supremacy over the lower animals meant not that the former should prey upon the latter, but that **the higher should protect the lower**, and that there should be mutual aid between the two as between man and man.”

+>“Vegetarians should have that moral basis—that a man was not born a carnivorous animal, but born to live on the fruits and herbs that the earth grows.”

+>“The greatness of a nation and its moral progress can be judged by the way its animals are treated.
+[Disputed but not clear if it is misattributed]”

 ― <a href="https://en.wikipedia.org/wiki/Mahatma_Gandhi" target="_blank">Mohandas Karamchand Gandhi</a>